-PPP loans have the goal of stimulating the economy and helping businesses maintain their operations.
-Forgiveness of a PPP loan can give business owners and the self-employed much needed relief to help ride the downturn related to the pandemic.
+Forgiveness of a PPP loan can give business owners, employees, and the self-employed much needed relief to help ride the pandemic downturn.

-The SBA and the Treasury Department released the official Paycheck Protection Program forgiveness application form on May 15, 2020 and updated guidance on May 22, 2020.
+The official Paycheck Protection Program forgiveness application form originally release on May 15, 2020 has been updated.
 This is the form small businesses who received a PPP loan will submit to their PPP lender when it’s time to have their loan partially or entirely forgiven.

 Here are answers to questions about this application to date.
 Please note that this information is provided for educational purposes only.
 You should consult with your accountant and lender with respect to actual program requirements.